 The Singapore-ETH Centre serves as an intellectual hub for research, scholarship, entrepreneurship, postgraduate and postdoctoral training, aimed at providing practical solutions to some of the most pressing challenges on sustainability.

-The first programme - the Future Cities Laboratory (FCL) combines science and design for a sustainable urban future with an Asian perspective.
+The first research programme - the Future Cities Laboratory (FCL) combines science and design for a sustainable urban future with an Asian perspective.
 Launched in 2014, the Future Resilient Systems (FRS) programme seeks to develop a framework, methods and tools to make critical infrastructure systems more robust and resilient.

 Through the two programmes, the centre provides a multicultural and interdisciplinary environment to a community of PhD, postdoctoral and professorial researchers working on diverse themes.
-In addition, researchers at the centre actively collaborate with local and foreign universities and research institutes, and engage with industry and government agencies to find practical solutions to real-world issues.
+Researchers at the centre actively collaborate with local and foreign universities and research institutes, and engage with industry and government agencies to find practical solutions to real-world issues.

 As part of the Campus for Research Excellence and Technological Enterprise (CREATE) in Singapore, the Singapore-ETH Centre is set within a research hub alongside centres set up by MIT, TUM, UC Berkeley, Shanghai Jiaotong and other leading universities within an ecosystem that facillitates collaboration and exchange.